DUGrowth/pm-dashboard/README.md

    - Or override endpoint: `ENDPOINT=http://localhost:8788/api/copy-check node tools/test-copy-check.mjs`

 Admin tools
 - From the Menu, open “Admin tools” to view recent audit events.
-The view fetches from the server when connected, with a local fallback.
+The view fetches from the server when connected, with a local fallback, and it now also lets you add/remove approvers and dashboard users (Francesca Harrison is listed by default).

 D1 schema
 - A minimal schema is provided in `schema.sql`.